Nationwide Healthcare Fraud Attorneys – False Claims Act Medicare Fraud Lawyers – Criminal Defense

 What is the Government’s Burden of Proof in a Federal Criminal Healthcare Fraud Case?

 The prosecutor has to prove every element of the case”beyond a reasonable doubt.”
 This is a very high legal standard.
 The key to defending a False Claims Act healthcare fraud case is to show a lack of intent.
-This is usually the government’s biggest hurdle in a criminal case and something that the federal Anti-Kickback statute and medical billing fraud law firm, and a criminal healthcare fraud enforcement action defense lawyer at our firm can help.
+This is usually the government’s biggest hurdle in a criminal case and something that the federal Anti-Kickback statute and fraud in medical billing fraud law firm, and a criminal healthcare fraud enforcement action defense lawyer at our firm can help.

 - bribery,